humanloop/test/README.md

    functionality you are able to ship here and expect a prototypical solution - although
     we do care a lot about code quality and style!

-- We are hoping to see creativity and ML knowledge for the debugging approach.
-For example: providing a view of the data to the user where the model most confidently disagrees with the annotations provided - what might this uncover?
+- Whilst We are hoping to see creativity and ML knowledge for the debugging approach, Its much more important that you deliver some small piece of functionality that works.
+ML knowledge and creativity are a bonus.
+An example feature could be: providing a view of the data to the user where the model most confidently disagrees with the annotations provided - what might this uncover?

 - Although the UI is not the focus of this exercise, we do care a lot